MakeSchool-Tutorials/Makestagram-Swift-V2/P16-Implementing-Likes/content.md

 Add the following method to the `Post` class:
 >
     func toggleLikePost(user: PFUser) {
         if (doesUserLikePost(user)) {
-        // if image is liked, unlike it now
+            // if post is liked, unlike it now
             // 1
             likes.value = likes.value?.filter { $0 != user }
             ParseHelper.unlikePost(user, post: self)
         } else {
-        // if this image is not liked yet, like it now
+            // if this post is not liked yet, like it now
             // 2
             likes.value?.append(user)
             ParseHelper.likePost(user, post: self)
         }
     }

-1. If the `toggleLikePost` method is called and a user likes a post, we unlike the post.
+1. If the `toggleLikePost` method is called and the user already likes the post, we unlike the post.
 First by removing the user from the local cache stored in the `likes` property, then by syncing the change with Parse.
 We remove the user from the local cache by using the `filter` method on the array stored in `likes.value`.
 2. If the user doesn't like the post yet, we add them to the local cache and then sync the change with Parse.

 Great!
 Our changes to the `Post` class are complete.
 Next, we can make use of our new methods!

 #Loading Likes Lazily

-Wow, did you notice the three _L_'s in the header?
-Joking aside, let's take care of loading the likes for each post, as soon as it gets displayed.
+Let's take care of loading the likes for each post, as soon as it gets displayed.
 Now that our `Post` class provides a method for exactly that, it's pretty easy to implement the feature.

 **Do you remember where we should place the lazy loading code?**